NORTHWOOD POLICE DEPARTMENT

 Job Description: Police and Fire Dispatcher

-The Northwood Police Department is currently hiring for Police and Fire Dispatcher.
-Candidates must complete the Ecomm National exam through National Testing Network by July 12, 2019.
+The Northwood Police Department is currently testing for Police and Fire Dispatcher.
+Candidates must complete the Ecomm National exam through National Testing Network by June 23, 2021.
+This test is to update the City’s eligibility list.

-Candidates must review the NPD Recruitment packet, here, and also fill out a department application, here.
-Applications must be submitted by July 12, 2019.
+Candidates must review the Police & Fire Dispatcher Recruitment packet, here, and also fill out a City of Northwood application, here.
+Applications must be submitted by June 23, 2021 at 4:00pm.
 Failure to complete the department application and/or testing will exclude candidates from the next phase of the hiring process.

 Benefit Information: Ohio PERS, Group Healthcare, Dental, Paid Vacation, 12 Paid Holidays and Life Insurance.